 You should get a posture and mobility test to assess your current situation.
 By doing this, you can create a corrective programme specific to your issues.
 At Life Force Fitness we are qualified in functional movement screening, or FMS for short.
 We conduct an FMS mobility screen alongside photo evaluations of our clients to understand where their movement and postural issues are.
 Once we know this information, we create a corrective programme to help eliminate these issues.

 Mobility and flexibility

 Your mobility can go hand in hand with your postural issues.
-It’s the muscles which affect your mobility, which in turn creates the postural problems.
+It’s the muscles that affect your mobility, which in turn creates postural problems.
 It is possible to have limited mobility while having relatively good posture.
 Make sure your muscles stay supple to reduce any issues or injury risks.

 You may notice a lot of older people take up Yoga or Pilates.
 Both these disciplines are low in intensity but involve a lot of core, stability and mobility work.
 It’s good to take some of the concepts from this and incorporate some mobility and flexibility work into your routine.
 Performing regular mobility and flexibility work can also aid in workout recovery.

 Getting older is not a reason to retire your gym kit; it’s quite the opposite.
 Performing regular exercise can keep you healthy and reduce the risk of injury.
 Training towards any physique goals is still possible; it will just look different to how you used to train.
 You will need to train differently from when you were younger, and it might take longer to see results, but that’s no reason to give up.
 Make sure you have a balance of cardio, resistance, posture and mobility correction, and you will be able to keep making gains as you desire.